-Something new is happening in the middle of the crisis and the suffering caused by coronavirus.
+Something new is happening in the middle of the crisis and the suffering caused by a coronavirus.
 In South Africa, people are feeling the weight of uncertainly, fear, financial desperation, and hunger as coronavirus is surging in the country.
-But, in the centre of this crisis, God is moving in hearts of people He longs to rescue- drug addicts, prostitutes, and trafficked women.
+But, in the centre of this crisis, God is moving in the hearts of people He longs to rescue- drug addicts, prostitutes, and trafficked women.

 OM’s Chanua Centre has been reaching out to these ladies in the streets of Cape Town.
 Before the pandemic, the team used to visit women working on the street on Friday nights to build relationships with them and invite them to visit the empowerment centre.
 The women could come to Chanua Centre on Friday nights for hot drinks, something to eat, and a chat.
 Usually, they came in small numbers and one-on-one chats were possible.
 The centre was also open on Thursday afternoons for follow-up and crafts.